bmrb-io/rcs/mosart/README.txt

 ####RUNNING####
 To generate the plot found in Figure 9 of the manuscript, simply run vdw_plot.py .
-It has been tested on Python 3.8.0
+It has been tested on Python 3.8.0 .
+It will be saved to ../images/plot_vdw.pdf .
+The distances listed are from the amide _nitrogen_ to the ring center.

 In order to generate the energies anew, run MoSART using the input file energy-amide-aromatic.inp.
 This can be done on NMRbox by running: